op). This guide covers setup, configuration, the security model for agent workflows, and troubleshooting.

 Future direction

-A direct SDK integration — compiling 1Password access into Cordon’s binary rather than shelling out toop — is being explored.
+A direct SDK integration — compiling 1Password access into Cordon’s binary rather than shelling out toop — is planned.
 This would eliminate the external CLI as an attack vector by keeping the authenticated session inside Cordon’s process memory, inaccessible to other processes.
 This integration does not exist today; the op CLI is the current integration path.

 Workflow